-At Water Treatment Works (St Saviours, Longue Hougue and Kings Mills)
+At Water Treatment Works (St Saviours, Juas and Kings Mills)

 At Service Reservoirs (Forest Road storage tanks and Water Tower, Frie Plaidy)

 At customer taps (throughout the Island)

 The tests cover a range of around 130 different parameters.
 In addition to this we monitor our raw water resources and Catchment Area very carefully to ensure that we can continue to supply water in line with the regulatory requirements.
 We publish these results on an annual basis, previous results can be found on our resources page here